With the rise of Salesforce.com has come the rise of the “Accidental Admin.”

 What’s an Accidental Admin?
 An Accidental Admin is a person in a company who has traditionally been good with technology, so Salesforce.com administration is added to their responsibilities.

-Sometimes they are given training and sometimes they are expected to learn as they go.
-The following is a short list of things that should be considered the foundation of a being a good admin and when followed is the basis for a healthy Salesforce.com solution.
+Sometimes they are given training and are expected to learn as they go.
+The following is a short list of things that should be considered the foundation of being a good admin and, when followed, is the basis for a healthy Salesforce.com solution.

 Top 14 admin standards all admins should follow:

 - Never use Custom Objects to replace Standard Objects.

 - Always consider and use the correct data relationship when creating objects (Master Detail, One-to-Many, Many-to-Many, Lookup).